Causal Inference via Style Transfer for Out-of-distribution Generalisation: Conclusion

 \global\long \do{\mathrm{do}}

 In this supplementary material, we first provide a detailed derivation of the front-door formula used in our method, and a proof sketch on the fulfillment of our proposed algorithms with the front-door criterion in Section~\ref{sec:Derivation-of-Front-door}.
 In Section~\ref{sec:Derivation-of-MIL-causal}, we give a complete derivation of the Maximum Interventional Log-likelihood in our formulation of OOD generalisation under the causal perspective.
-We show more experimental results on other datasets including VLCS~\cite{torralba2011unbiased} and mini-DomainNet~\cite{zhou2021domain} in Section~\ref{sec:More-results-on-other-datasets}.
+We show our experimental results with ResNet-50~\cite{he2016deep} on PACS and Offfice-Home in Section~\ref{sec:More-experimental-results}.
+A comprehensive description of experimental setup including parameter settings is given in Section~\ref{sec:More-Details-on-experimental-settings}.
 We make more ablation studies and discussion about our method in Section~\ref{sec:More-ablation-studies}.
-A comprehensive description of experimental setup including parameter settings is given in Section~\ref{sec:More-Details-on-experimental-settings}.
-Finally, we visualise several stylized images produced by our algorithms in Section~\ref{sec:More-Visualisations}.
+Finally, we visualise several stylised images produced by our algorithms in Section~\ref{sec:More-Visualisations}.